Boston Celtics Player Isaiah Thomas’ Sister Perishes Following Washington Car Crash

 The car reportedly traveled about 50 feet partially off the roadway, before making contact with the barrier.
 Thomas was said to have been killed on impact and was publicly identified as the sister of Isaiah, the Celtics’ front guard, after her family was previously notified of the tragic news.

-Crime scene investigators believe that Chyna, who noted herself as being an employee of Federal Express employee and a Tacoma’s School of the Arts alum on her Facebook profile, may have dozed off at the wheel.
+Crime scene investigators believe that Chyna, who noted herself as being an employee of Federal Express and a Tacoma’s School of the Arts alum on her Facebook profile, may have dozed off at the wheel.
 Additionally, police reports related to the incident make no mention of drugs or alcohol being a factor in the sport star sibling’s death, but it was noted that Thomas had not been wearing her seat belt at the time of the crash.

 Isaiah was said to have been made aware of his sister’s passing following practice with his teammates sometime on Saturday afternoon.

-“Thomas was talking to a reporter,” ESPN adds, “when Avery Bradley, a fellow Tacoma native” and Celtics’ player, “emerged from the trainer’s room and pulled [Isaiah] away [to share the news].”
+“Thomas was talking to a reporter,” ESPN adds, “when Avery Bradley, a fellow Tacoma native” and Celtics player “emerged from the trainer’s room and pulled [Isaiah] away [to share the news].”

 Understandably, all other interviews with Thomas were cancelled shortly thereafter, but an alleged associate claims that Sunday night’s first-round series match-up between the Chicago Bulls and the Celtics in Boston will go on as scheduled, with Isaiah being a part of the event.